EscolaLMS/headless-format/source/index.md

 # The Conclusions

-The new format should be able top solve issue that occured during common e-learning lifespam.
-ULAM format is easy to use, implement, does age well and it's designed for extesions and plugins.
+The new format should be able to prevent and solve issues that occur during normal e-learning system lifespan.
+ULAM format is easy to use, implement, futureproof and it is designed with extensions and plugins in mind.

 ## Future Work

-The main focus on the ULAM format is in WELLS LMS system designed and implement by EsolaLMS Ltd. The project is open source and available on github[^12].
+The first implementation and main development of the ULAM format is currently held in WELLS LMS system designed and implemented by EscolaLMS Ltd. The project is open source and available on github[^12].

-At the moment there is no versioning of ULAM format as this is still proof of concept.
+At the moment there is no versioning of ULAM format, as this is still a proof of concept.

 ## The Acknowledgements

-Thank you XXX who edited this article.
+Thanks to Paweł Chołaj <pawel.cholaj@escolasoft.com> who helped proofread and edit this article.

-Name ULAM comes from Stanislaw Ulam a Polish scientist in the fields of mathematics and nuclear physics, who worked with von John von Neumann on very first computer based computation methods.
+Name `ULAM` comes from Stanislaw Ulam, a Polish scientist in the fields of mathematics and nuclear physics, who worked with John von Neumann on the very first computer based computational methods.

 [^1]: [Technical Specification 4th Ed.](https://adlnet.gov/assets/uploads/SCORM_2004_4ED_v1_1_Doc_Suite.zip).
 SCORM.
 Retrieved 2017-05-22.
 [^2]: [A timeline and description of the eLearning standards.](https://scorm.com/scorm-explained/business-of-scorm/scorm-versions/).
 SCORM